TaKeTube/Geometry/DensityFieldHexRefinement/README.md

 - <kbd>-e</kbd>   : evaluate the results, output field of the result mesh, reference & difference field
 - <kbd>-h</kbd>   : help

+Please modify **line 148/149 in main.cpp** to edit the density field.

 using command line to choose input and output files, a example command is like follow:

 ```shell